brazil-data-cube/rstac/README.md

 of the returned documents responses.
 See the implemented [ext_query](https://github.com/OldLipe/rstac/blob/master/R/extension_query.R)
 API extension as an example.
 4. Make a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) on the branch dev.

+## Getting help

+You can get a full explanation about each STAC (v0.8.1) endpoint at [STAC spec GitHub](https://github.com/radiantearth/stac-spec/tree/v0.8.1).
+A detailed documentation with examples on how to use each endpoint and other functions available in the `rstac` package can be obtained by typing `?rstac` in R console.